-Before we get into what a GSM module is, let us get our fundamentals right and understand what GSM and GPRS are.
-A GSM module or a GPRS module is a chip or circuit that will be used to establish communication between a mobile device or a computing machine and a GSM or GPRS system.
+A GSM module or a GPRS module is a chip or circuit that use to establish communication between a mobile device or a computing machine and a GSM or GPRS system.

 What is GSM?